 |Comparison||Compare with other hops|

 Purchase Barbe Rouge Hops

-Origin of Barbe Rouge Hops
+Origin and Geneology of the Barbe Rouge Hop

 The Barbe Rouge hop was developed as part of the varietal research program in Alsace, France.
 It has parentage in Strisselspalt.

 Flavor & Aroma Profile of Barbe Rouge Hops

 Barbe Rouge is an aroma hop that is typically used in only late boil additions, including dry hopping.

 The Barbe Rouge hop is an aroma variety that features notes of citrus fruit and fine red berries.
 Kumquat, orange, lime, redcurrant, strawberry, and raspberry are all represented in Barbe Rouge’s delicate aromatic attributes.

 These are the common ranges that we've seen with Barbe Rouge hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.